mattyoungberg/cs321-hashing/README.md

 ## Results

-Here are tables that help one intuitively explore how Linearing Probing generally outperforms by Double Hashing; the latter avoids clustering and thus lowers the average amount of probes that have to happen per insert:
+Here are tables that help one intuitively explore how Linearing Probing is generally outperformed by Double Hashing; the latter avoids clustering and thus lowers the average amount of probes that have to happen per insert:

 ### Random Numbers